sendhyrama/exploreka-web/README.md

 Customize the global site settings such as the title and description in the `src/data/settings.ts` file

-Set your own social profile links and icons in the `src/data/socials.ts` files
+Set your own social profile links and icons in the `src/data/socials.ts` file

 OR